MarinescuEduard/ItFactory-FinalProject/README.md

 9. Now we can switch back to IntelliJ and under src->test->java->com.itfactory->JavaFinalProjectTests, we can run all tests for the class.
    All 9 tests should be passed.

+   NOTE: For the purpose of the tests, we do not need to add any persons to the database as I there is this @BeforeEach annotation which adds 3 Person objects to the database before each test and an @AfterEach annotation that clears the database of the 3 persons added for test purposes.

 ![tests Screenshot](screenshots/testsv2.png)